-The Foundation's consolidated financial statements are prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-The consolidated financial statements include the financial statements of the Foundation and its affiliate, Fairview Foundations Emerging Managers Fund, L.P., a Delaware limited partnership for the purpose of making investments in venture capital and private equity limited partnerships sponsored by diverse emerging managers.
+The Foundation's financial statements are prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The 2021 financial statements, which include the financial statements of the Foundation and its affiliate, a Delaware limited partnership for the purpose of making investments in venture capital and private equity limited partnerships sponsored by diverse emerging managers.
 All significant intercompany transactions and balances have been eliminated in consolidation.
+During 2022, the Foundation's affiliate accepted new limited partners which resulted in a change in control and deconsolidation.
+The change in ownership resulted in a loss of \$8,682 which is reflected in the accompanying 2022 statements of activities as change in net assets from deconsolidation of affiliate.